jiangzihanict/AIBench/1-ImageClassification/tf/README.md

 ## How to run

 ### 1.Prepare Dataset
-You need to download this dataset from http://www.image-net.org/， then you should convet these raw images to TFRecords by using build_imagenet_data.py script.
+You need to download ImageNet ILSVRC2012 Dataset  from http://www.image-net.org/， then you should convet these raw images to TFRecords by using build_imagenet_data.py script.

 ### 2.Start running